 Risks associated with financial reporting are evaluated and monitored by the Board as a whole.
-There is no separate audit committee; instead, audit matters are dealt with by the full Board.
-Prior to examining interim and annual reports, Board members have access to relevant documentation well in advance of publication and the Board meeting preceding publication.
+Prior to examining interim and annual reports, the audit committee have access to relevant documentation well in advance of publication and the Board meeting preceding publication.
 The reports are then discussed in detail at the Board meeting.
-The CFO acts as rapporteur of the Group's results and financial position at the Board meeting and is, of course, available for any questions in the days before the meeting.
+The CFO acts as rapporteur of the Group's results and financial position at the Board meeting and is, of course, available for any questions.